Contact resistance: Measurement methods

+Specific contact resistance can be obtained by multiplying by contact area.

 Experimental characterization

-Here we need to distinguish the contact resistance evaluation in two-electrode systems (e.g. diodes) and three-electrode systems (e.g. transistors).
+For experimental characterization, a distinction must be made between contact resistance evaluation in two-electrode systems (for example, diodes) and three-electrode systems (for example, transistors).

-For two electrode systems the specific contact resistivity is experimentally defined as the slope of the I-V curve at V = 0:
+In two-electrode systems, specific contact resistivity is experimentally defined as the slope of the I–V curve at V = 0: